 1 Great Place to Stay: Dune View, a Bluewater Vacation Rental

 If you’re at all interested in renting a beach house, townhouse, or condo on the Crystal Coast, do yourself a favor and take a look at those available through Bluewater Vacation Rentals–they manage roughly 900 vacation rentals from Beaufort and on through Emerald Isle and Atlantic Beach.
 And if you’re planning a big multi-family get-together or reunion, take a look “Dune View,” this 8-bedroom, 10.5-bathroom beachfront home where I stayed in the Emerald Isle area near Bogue Inlet Pier.
 Not only is there plenty of space for multiple families to sprawl–yet maintain some privacy, but there’s also a swimming pool with poolside tiki bar and hot tub, game room with pool table, and extra kitchen in the basement (if I’ve done my math right, it sleeps up to 18 people in beds–plus there’s a crib in one of the rooms).
-There is even an elevator to accommodate those who don’t do stairs, those who do use strollers, and those who just want to make good use of it for getting the luggage to the upper levels. 😉 You can walk through Dune View with me in my video below, and see rates on this and other vacation rentals on their site.
+There is even an elevator to accommodate those who don’t do stairs, those who do use strollers, and those who just want to make good use of it for getting the luggage to the upper levels. 😉 You can walk through Dune View with me in my video below (don’t forget to click “unmute” in the bottom right corner of the screen), and see rates on this and other vacation rentals on their site.
 Find out more: http://www.bluewaternc.com

 Thanks to the Crystal Coast Tourism Authority for hosting my stay.
 For more help planning your own visit to the Crystal Coast with kids, visit www.crystalcoastnc.org.
 For more North Carolina family travel recommendations click here.